practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/03 - array-oriented languages/Futhark/README.md

 ICD = Installable Client Driver

-If missing, _clinfo_ can be installed in Ubuntu like this: _sudo apt install clinfo_
+If missing, _clinfo_ can be installed in Ubuntu like this: _$ sudo apt install clinfo_

 Here may be help, if OpenCL is missing from the system (I didn't test it): [Getting started with OpenCL on Ubuntu Linux](https://github.com/KhronosGroup/OpenCL-Guide/blob/main/chapters/getting_started_linux.md#getting-started-with-opencl-on-ubuntu-linux)